How to Value Used Chemical Equipment

 Your equipment’s resale value depends on various factors, many of which are beyond your control as a seller.
 However, understanding how each of these variables affects the asking price of your used equipment can inform your strategy and help you figure out how to get the best return on your investment.

-While it is true that older equipment generally has a lower resale value than newer pieces, every machine ages differently.
+While older equipment generally has a lower resale value than newer pieces, every machine ages differently.
 For example, the value of a used air fin cooler will differ from that of a heat exchanger, even though they may be the same age.
-The extent of use is also more pivotal for some machines than others.

-Depreciation plays a significant role in determining how much you can get for your used equipment.
-While its resale value is usually proportional to the original price, that depends on how long ago the manufacturer first released it.
-If it has been on the market for more than a few years, you may get a much lower price for it than you expect.
+Depreciation can determine how much you can get for your used equipment.
+While resale value is usually proportional to the original price, that depends on how long ago the manufacturer first released it.
+If it has been on the market for more than a few years, you might get a much lower price than you expect.

 3. Market Value